 Kings Island is a very nice and well run amusement park.
 Now when I first visited the park, I didn't exactly know what to expect aside from a bunch of roller coasters, concrete, and trash cans.
 And yes, there is indeed a lot of roller coasters, trash cans, and concrete.
 But I actually found Kings Island to be a very nice park.
 Ok, there is nothing insanely fantastic about this place, it is just a big amusement park.
 But it is still a really fun place to go to.
 And yes, the park actually has a some good coasters coasters.
-Their recent additions have been very good, ranging from a really good B&M Hyper, an interesting Invert, and a cool GCI.
+Their recent additions have been very good, with the newest one being a B&M Giga Coaster.
 So yeah.
 Kings Island is actually a nice park with some good coasters, a semi nice atmosphere (The farther back in the park you go, the nicer it gets.), and their kids area is actually pretty awesome.
 I know some enthusiasts compare the park to Cedar Point since they're both major Cedar Fair parks in the state of Ohio.
 But that's not fair.
 Cedar Point is definetly better, and has some of the best coasters ever.
 But to be fair, most parks aren't like Cedar Point, and Kings Island is still pretty good.
 I would definetly recommend this park to anyone taking a roller coaster trip in the Midwest.
 It's a nice fun park with a lot of roller coasters.